 The best option is to get a modern hand grinder of which there are so many available that I cannot help but wonder if the manufacturers know something about the future that I don’t.
-For the long haul, I’d recommend one of the nicer modern stainless steel grinders rather than either an retro-looking one or a grinder with any part made of glass.
+For the long haul, I’d recommend one of the nicer modern stainless steel grinders rather than either a retro-looking one or a grinder with any part made of glass.

 A mortar and pestle does a fine job of grinding up beans.
 Another method is similar to the maze (corn) grinding tools of the ancients.
 The mano, or hand grinder, is a rock with a depression like a bowl in it whereby another smaller rock is used to crush or grind the material placed in the bowl.

 Once you have the fresh grounds, the next step, and only other step is to make the coffee.
 Here are several ways to take that next step, some more refined than others, but all are effective and well-tested.

 Two cautions from experience; first the filter is about 90% effective meaning a toothy grin while drinking from a “Big Sky Bistro” will likely produce some laughter by those viewing the black grounds wedged in your teeth.
 And second, there will be an impressive pile of sludge at the bottom of your cup from which you can still drink.
 But don’t.
 It is nothing more than expended coffee syrup and will provide a rather tragic end to your drinking bliss.

-Another variation of cooking coffee is popular named Cowboy Coffee, or boiled coffee and requires nothing more than the grounds be boiled in water.
+Another popular variation of cooking coffee is referred to as “Cowboy Coffee.”
+This is simply boiled coffee and requires nothing more than the grounds be boiled in water.
 Cowboy Coffee differs from steeped coffee in that steeping has the hot water added to the ground coffee while away from the primary heat source.
 Cowboy Coffee is the simplest preparation method, but not the best for flavor due to the higher temperature that the grounds are exposed to for a longer time.
-Of course if you are up in the mountains, water boils at a lower temperature than at sea level so the damage to the taste of the coffee is less.
+Of course, if you are up in the mountains, water boils at a lower temperature than at sea level so the damage to the taste of the coffee is less.

 The process happens fairly quickly once boiling is reached.
 Due to the extreme danger of placing what amounts to a coffee pot bomb on your stove, I recommend only professionally made pressure coffee makers with a pressure release valve on the reservoir.
-Fabricating your own post-apocalyptic stove top espresso machine out of car parts is just asking for trouble.
+Fabricating your own post-apocalyptic stove top espresso machine out of car parts is just asking for trouble

 The Grim Reality